SaxbyMod/JSONMakerProjectConsoleApp/README.md

 # **CASE SENSITIVE BEWARE**
 ## Json Maker Console App

-You may be wondering what this does and thats pretty complex to answer.
+You may be wondering what this does and that's pretty complex to answer.
 But I will start off by providing some background.
 This project was made for a science fair, and the inspiration was from JSON Loader from the Inscryption Modding scene and the Json Editor site.

 ### What this App can do